Svalbaz/Neverwinter/sessions/session-02.md

 > Goblins, kobolds, bugbears… different claws, same rot.
 Someone higher, probably a woman pulling the strings, and the name they whisper is the Green Lord.
 They mean Lady.
 > Titles mean little — power always smells the same and this smells like a woman.
 >
+> I lied about the blade..
+I don't know if it's Dwarven made but by Tempus I shan't let them know..
+>
 > The Boy fights like a storm given flesh.
 Fire in his eyes, iron in his hands.
 Useful in battle — dangerous when allowed to speak.
 He let that Kobold run away leaving us blind to the dangers that lie ahead.
 > Baras still believes words can stop blades.
 Sometimes they can.
 Today they could not.
 >